juanboro/cync2mqtt/README.md

 ## Requirements
 - Linux like OS with bluez bluetooth stack.
 Has been tested on a number of X86 and ARM (Raspberry Pi) configurations.
 It might work on Windows but as far as I know no one has tried.
 - MQTT broker (my config is mosquitto from [Entware](https://github.com/Entware/Entware) running on router).
-- GE/Savant Cync Switches, Bulbs -- currently you must have at least one non-direct connect bulb or switch for the bluetooth connection to the mesh to work.
+- GE/Savant Cync Switches, Bulbs.
 - Optional (but recommended): [Home Assistant](https://www.home-assistant.io/)

 ## Setup